-Looking for things to do around the house?
+Looking for things to do around the house with toddlers?
 Now’s the perfect time to start exploring rock activities for kids.
 You don’t have to travel far to gather all the materials you need.
 A trip to the backyard should supply you with more than enough stuff to get started!

 Check out our original guide on how to start building your rock collection and a few fun, creative art projects where you can personalize and make the rocks your own.

 Building Your Rock Collection

 Explore the outdoors with your kids, search for rocks of all different sizes, shapes and colors.
 Find as many as you can.
 Here’s a few ways to make it more fun:

 Break up the Backyard

 Identify which areas of the outdoors each of you will be responsible for excavating or searching.
 See if different areas yield different kinds of rocks.
 Take note of the most common rock formations you’re finding.
 What does it say about where you live?